sidxh/backendSystemDesign/README.md

 ## Advantages of Push Model:
 Real-time response: Pushes data to clients immediately upon events.
 Suitable for use cases like chat applications.

+## Disadvantages of Push Model:
+Clients must be online to receive pushed data.
+Handling the load: Clients need to be capable of managing the load pushed by the server.
+Requires a bidirectional protocol.